Why It’s Important to Visit Your Hygienist

 It can spot oral cancers

-You’ll not only have a thorough cleaning when you visit your hygienist, you’ll be having a screening for various other conditions like oral cancers, as well as advice on preventing them.
+You’ll not only have a thorough cleaning when you visit your hygienist, but you’ll also be having a screening for various other conditions like oral cancers, as well as advice on preventing them.

 It improves your self-confidence

 If you know your teeth and mouth are clean and you’re free of bad breath, you’ll feel much more confident in social situations.
 You’ll also be happier knowing that you’ve done something to keep you healthier for longer.